 CLM Market Report 2026: What Gartner, Forrester, and IDC Say

 If you are evaluating contract lifecycle management software, you have almost certainly encountered references to analyst reports: the Gartner Magic Quadrant, the Forrester Wave, or the IDC MarketScape.
 These reports shape enterprise purchasing decisions, influence vendor positioning, and set expectations for what CLM platforms should deliver.
-They are influential, widely cited, and frequently misunderstood.
+They are influential, frequently referenced, and just as frequently misunderstood.

 This guide breaks down what the major analyst firms are actually saying about the CLM market in 2025 and 2026, how to interpret their reports, and where the reports fall short.
 Whether you are building a shortlist, defending a vendor recommendation to stakeholders, or simply trying to understand who the major players are, this analysis gives you a grounded, independent perspective.